-We consider two channels of house price comovement across MSAs.
+We consider two channels of house price cycle comovement across MSAs.
 The first channel we consider is common timing of house price recessions.
 The Markov-switching model outlined by Hamilton (1989) is a standard framework to determine periods of expansion and recession in a time series.
 Hamilton and Owyang (2012) extended the Markov-switching framework to consider common recession across geographic areas in a parsimonious manner using time series clustering.
+Other recent real estate papers have used Markov-switching frameworks in the context of a variety of applications, including Chou and Chen (2014), Anderson et al. (2012), Carstens and Freybote (2021), Beracha et al. (2019), Freybote and Seagraves (2018), and Nneji et al. (2013).

 By using Markov-switching dynamics, our study captures large movements between high house price growth phases and relatively low growth phases.
-Thus, the time series clustering framework captures commonality in these regime shifts rather than short-horizon movements which are potentially more noisy.
+Thus, the time series clustering framework captures commonality in these regime shifts rather than short-horizon movements which are potentially noisier.
 Second, there may be feedback effects, which can result in what have been called "spatial multiplier effects" (Cohen, 2010).
-In this scenario, increases in some MSAs' house price growth induces a rise in a particular "nearby" or "similar" MSA's house price growth, which in turn can cause additional house price growth in the other MSAs, etc. Ignoring such feedback or multiplier effects can result in misleading estimates of the effects of variables under consideration.
+In this scenario, increases in some MSAs' house price growth induces a rise in a particular "nearby" or "similar" MSA's house price growth, which in turn can cause additional house price growth in the other MSAs, etc. Incorporating such feedback or multiplier effects can result in precise estimates of the effects of variables under consideration.

-We examine both channels of house price comovement in MSAs across the United States.
+We examine both channels of house price cycle comovement in MSAs across the United States.
 We develop a generalization of the Hamilton and Owyang (2012) Markov-switching model.
 This extension of Hamilton and Owyang (2012) incorporates the type of direct MSA-to-MSA comovement described above, with a similarity term, in addition to contemporaneous house price recessions via time series clustering.
 Our time-series clustering model that incorporates the similarity (in terms of geographic proximity) outperforms the model without one, across a number of model specifications.
-We find seven clusters of MSAs that experience idiosyncratic recessions around a distinct national house price cycle.
+We find seven clusters of MSAs that experience idiosyncratic housing downturns around a distinct national house price cycle.
 These endogenously determined clusters tend to be characterized by geographic proximity; however, such a characterization has significant exceptions.
 In fact, some of the clusters encompass multiple geographic areas.
 With regards to the timing of house price downturns, the Great Recession housing downturn was the only instance where there was comovement across all 100 MSAs in our sample.
 All other house price downturns were confined within a single cluster.